When I Was A Kid is a personal journey that intersects with the whole in this excellent exploration into what makes us jump.

 And then you just never come back, for almost twenty minutes.
 You say some stuff about how you love trains, and then we just go off on this total digression where we meet a bunch of people and get their perspectives on parkour.
 And then you abruptly come back to your story without a ton of leeway into it.

 And I think what you do there is create this really effective and transparent connection, where the story – even though it’s a story about the way you feel about parkour – it broadens very quickly, and in a really beautiful way where it stops even being about parkour necessarily in that moment.
-You basically say, here’s a thing I love, and here’s other people who love this thing in totally different ways, and for totally different reasons.
+You basically say, here’s a thing I love, and here are other people who love this thing in totally different ways, and for totally different reasons.
 And when it comes back to you there’s this sensation that you and those other people are connected even though you’re all alone.
 That’s the feeling!
 Do you know what I mean?

 Everybody’s alone in that movie.
 I think the reason it works so well with parkour is because you are alone when you go to break the jump.
 Like all the shots of Raul when he goes to break the jump to the railing with the drop on the other side, are these low angle shots – it’s very isolating, you know?
 And then somehow the experience connects everybody, but the moment where you go to do it you’re alone.

 And I think that’s the really cool thing about the film.
-That that is of a big part of the premise, and at no point does anyone ever say anything about it, yet I think it’s really clear, and I think it comes across really well, simply because of the structure.
+That is of a big part of the premise, and at no point does anyone ever say anything about it, yet I think it’s really clear, and I think it comes across really well, simply because of the structure.
 And that’s the thing I want to congratulate you on the most.
 I mean that’s really good, you know?
 I mean – Was that intentional?

 So here’s [laughs] So I wanted to do that.
 That was the goal.
 And I just kind of cut it how I thought was best.
 I don’t think I’ve ever successfully implied an idea before [laughs] in anything I’ve ever made, so I don’t know quite how – Because I originally thought it didn’t work.
 Like, how am I going to talk about that?
 Will people understand that?
 I had a lot of doubts.
 I mean it was the intention, but the execution I felt was totally serendipitous.

 I don’t know how it works.
 It still kind of baffles me that people were able to connect all that.
 I’ve had all these thoughts like – I was actually just reading your article Love and Fear in Parkour – I read that a few months ago too when I was at this point in my life where I was so stressed about making the right decision, and choosing the right path.
-And that article was – I have to kind of thank you for that, because that helped me at a really low point.
-It reminded me that parkour was all about making wrong decisions, and learning judgement, and being willing to take the wrong path in order to learn more about yourself… I kind of lost my train of thought [laughs] I don’t know how I got to there…
+And that article was – I have to kind of thank you for that because that helped me at a really low point.
+It reminded me that parkour was all about making wrong decisions, and learning judgment, and being willing to take the wrong path in order to learn more about yourself… I kind of lost my train of thought [laughs] I don’t know how I got to there…

 I guess I just felt like taking a risk.
 That’s so cheesy, but I really felt like saying what I wanted to say, and not necessarily worrying if people understood it.
 I just found it remarkable that people were able to connect to it – there was another thing in your article that said parkour isn’t the answer.
 Which is totally true.
-Everyone finds their own way of dealing with things, or finding meaning in their life.
+Everyone finds their own way of dealing with things or finding meaning in their life.
 It just so happens that parkour serves that purpose.
 It serves that function for so many people.
 It gives people that sense of self and meaning and community.
 And it’s not really special.
 It’s just something that you love, and something that other people love, and you all connect over that.

 I literally just ran into a dude today I haven’t seen in five years, and he was talking about the rave community in San Francisco, and everything he was saying was basically – if you swapped out rave community for parkour community – it would be the exact same description.
 It was all about supporting one another and giving family to people who don’t necessarily have that sense of family, and just being loved – and then still there’s that kind of stigma around it, and bad things do happen.
 Like in any community there’s always poor decisions, and people who aren’t necessarily representative of the whole, but it was the same thing.